 2.)
 Shoot the whitewater rapids

 If careening down a Class III or IV doesn’t make you feel cooler, not much else will.
 The Pigeon River is often described as the Big Pigeon by rafters and kayakers, and you’ll definitely see why if you go on one of these thrilling whitewater excursions.
 It’s also one of the top spots in the country for this kind of activity, with crazy-sounding rapids that aren’t as bad as they sound.
 Check out some of our favorite outfitters in this post.

 3.)
 Cruise along Douglas Lake

 Do you like zipping along the water at top speeds, or do you prefer taking a leisurely pace and sail along?
 You can have it either way when you rent a watercraft of your preference at Smoky Mountain H2O Sports, which is on a peninsula right in the middle of the lake.
 Rent a pontoon for the day and spend time with a group of friends, or get your adrenaline pumping with a speedboat or jet ski.
 Kayaks, tubes and paddleboats are also available for rent.

 Fishing just seems to be better when the weather is warmer.
 In the Smokies, you’ll find more than enough places to cast a line and catch a few trout or smallmouth bass.
 Just remember to get your valid license in either Tennessee or North Carolina before you head out to the streams and creeks.
 Go to this post for more information.

 5.)
 Learn to paddleboard

 This low-key cousin of surfing has gained in popularity over the past few years, probably because it’s relaxing and feels like being the tropics.
 Why not give it a try during your stay here?
-The best place to become acquainted with stand-up paddle boarding is Douglas Lake, where you’ll head out to its less-trafficked parts in a roughly three-hour lesson.
+The best place to become acquainted with stand-up paddle boarding is Douglas Lake.
+Check out Smoky SUP to get a your rental.